ruirosiki/Pirate-Ship/README.md

 4. winner variable to determine if there is a winner.
 5. Ship location variable to track the location of the ships on the board???

-Element Variables
+## Element Variables

 1. Elements that represent the board.
 2. Message element to update turn order and win condition
 3. Play again button
    Upon loading the app should…
 4. Initialize the state variables
-   a.
-Initialize the board grids to all nulls to represent empty squares.
+   - 4.1) Initialize the board grids to all nulls to represent empty squares.
-   b.
-Initialize ships onto board for computer.
+   - 4.2) Initialize ships onto board for computer.
 Enemy ship squares should show as empty on initialization.
-   c.
-Initialize player ships onto player board.
+   - 4.3) Initialize player ships onto player board.
-   d.
-Initialize turn variable to player
+   - 4.4) Initialize turn variable to player
-   e.
-Initialize winner to null
+   - 4.5) Initialize winner to null
 5. Render those values to the page
 6. Wait for the user to click a square to make first move.

-Functions
+## Functions

 1. Player click
    a.
 Check if the square has already been clicked.